Esshahn/acme-assembly-vscode-template/README.md

 ## Thanks

 Special thanks to Janne Hellsten (nurpax https://github.com/nurpax) for converting me to VSCode and supporting me on every step of the way.
 He's created many great retro projects himself, including the best PETSCII editor __Petmate__ or the JavaScript C64 compiler __c64jasm__.

+Thanks to SpiderJ for providing the Linux binaries.

 ## About me